abhishekpandey94/Game-of-Thrones-Predictive-Analysis/README.md

 # Machine-Learning
-My personal toolkit of applied machine learning algorithms and techniques
+This repositry consists of a list of different machine learning tools and teachniques that I have applied during my time with data.